hanasusak/cDriver_tools/README.md

     * Script to be run from command line and perform cDriver analysis
   - CLL_maf_like_file.txt
     * MAF-alike file (specification [link](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification))
     with additional columns (VAF, Damage_score, Ploidy, CCF_SNV) for 385 patients diagnosed with chronic lymphocytic leukemia.
-Othere column names are the same as in MAF files specification, but not all columns from MAF specification are nessesary (importan columns have values instead of dots in example file).
+From additional columns only VAF column is obligatory and others are recommended.
+All other standard MAF columns names are the same as in MAF files specification, but not all columns from MAF specification are nessesary (importan columns have values instead of dots in this example file).
 Patients IDs don't have to follow MAF specification.
-This file is required for the cDriver analysis
+This file is required for the cDriver analysis.
-    (but only  additional column VAF is obligatory and others are recommended).
     **VAF** is abbreviation for Variant Allele Frequency, calculated as ratio between alternative reads and total number of reads.
     **Damage_score**  in this file is CADD score normalized between 0 and 1.
     **Ploidy** is integer number, where 1 means there is a deletion and 3 or more means that in region of this variant there is a copy gain.
     Ploidy equal to 2 is for normal state.
     **CCF_SNV** is value between 0 and 1 and it represents in which fraction of cancer cells this ploidy is observed (for Ploidy 2, CCF_SNV is 1).
   - CLL_Gold_Standard_Genes.txt
-    * File with gene names (HUGO symbol) in one column, without header
+    * File with gene names (HUGO symbol) in one column, without header, which are considered as gold standard for the cancer.
+For the CLL we compiled list of 22 genes which have previously been published in context to have increased number of somatic point mutations in CLL.

 ### Requirements